vmsilvamolina/vmsilvamolina.github.io/_posts/2026/2026-04-06-oci-vault-secrets-management-terraform.md

 }
 {% endhighlight %}

-Dos decisiones importantes en este bloque:
+Two important decisions in this block:

-`protection_mode = "HSM"` significa que el material de la key nunca sale del HSM — OCI no puede exportarla y vos tampoco podés.
-Si usás `protection_mode = "SOFTWARE"`, la key puede exportarse, lo que amplía la superficie de ataque.
-Para producción, siempre HSM.
+`protection_mode = "HSM"` means the key material never leaves the HSM — OCI cannot export it and neither can you.
+If you use `protection_mode = "SOFTWARE"`, the key can be exported, which expands the attack surface.
+For production, always HSM.

-El `depends_on` explícito no es solo buenas prácticas: es necesario.
-El vault puede tardar algunos segundos en estar operativo después de que la API reporta el recurso como creado, y la key necesita que el management endpoint esté activo para registrarse.
+The explicit `depends_on` is not just best practice: it's necessary.
+The vault may take a few seconds to become operational after the API reports the resource as created, and the key needs the management endpoint to be active to register.

-### Creando el secreto con reglas de expiración
+### Creating the secret with expiration rules

-Ahora viene el secreto en sí.
-El content del secreto debe estar en base64 — OCI Vault no acepta texto plano en la API.
-Terraform tiene la función `base64encode()` que hace exactamente eso:
+Now for the secret itself.
+The secret content must be base64-encoded — OCI Vault does not accept plain text in the API.
+Terraform has the `base64encode()` function that does exactly that:

 {% highlight hcl %}
 resource "oci_vault_secret" "db_password" {